 The “Instagram” phenomenon has made this building located in Spain super popular.
 Designed by Ricardo Bofill in 1973 and inspired by the Mediterranean architectural tradition, its geometric shapes recall the works of Escher.
 Its vibrant colors (among which we find a range of pink) have made it very popular.
 Does the color range and geometric shapes have something to do with the taste of so many millennials for this architectural work?

-Visual arts, nourished by digital technology, allow the generation of 3D images that represent impossible geometries made of noble materials (marble or wood), iridescent textures, very high brightness, and of course, ranges of colors where pink is still present.
+Visual arts, which are nourished by digital technology, allow the generation of 3D images that represent impossible geometries made of noble materials (marble or wood), iridescent textures, very high brightness, and of course, ranges of colors where pink is still present.
 Does anyone know why this appeals to younger people?